INM-6/alpaca/doc/introduction.rst

 * **metadata**: additional information contained in the input/output.
-These can be information accessible by attributes of the Python objects (i.e., accessed by the dot `.` after the object name, such as `data.shape`) or files (e.g., path).
+These can be information accessible by attributes of the Python objects (i.e., accessed by the dot `.` after the object name, such as `data.shape`) or files (e.g., the file path).

-When using Alpaca, a provenance track that contains the sequence of functions called in the script is built, and the relationships between inputs/outputs is captured together with the relevant parameters used in each function call.
+When using Alpaca, a provenance track that contains the sequence of functions called in the script is built, and the relationships between inputs/outputs are captured together with the relevant parameters used in each function call.
-Finally, additional properties (metadata) of the inputs/outputs are also captured, to help understanding their provenance.
+Additionally, certain properties (metadata) of the inputs/outputs are captured to help understanding and interpreting the provenance.

-The capture is accomplished by a function decorator, that it is used to identify the inputs, outputs, and parameters at runtime.
+The capture is accomplished by a function decorator that it is used to identify the inputs, outputs, and parameters at runtime.
 It also analyzes attributes and other object relationships relevant to build the provenance track.
-The user must apply the decorator to each function in the Python script to allow tracking.
+The user must apply the decorator to each function in the Python script to allow tracking, or resort to libraries that offer their functionality with the corresponding decorators already in place.

 .. figure:: _static/images/alpaca/alpaca_decorator.png